NostrumBioDiscovery/pele_preparation/README.md

 cd pymol-open-source

-python setup.py install --home=/installation/path/
+python setup.py install (with same python you will use later)

-export PYTHONPATH=$PYTHONPATH:/installation/path/lib/python/

 Test